epam/AIRUN-Assistants-Benchmark-TestInstructions/sandbox-tests/code-refactoring/pom-file/java/README.md

 - Open the `pom.xml` file.
 - Type the following in the chat window:

-    > Refactor the POM file to move library versions into the properties section.
+    > Refactor the POM file to move library versions into the properties section

 - Change the file implementation to the suggested implementation.
 </details>